 5th | Which condition of the golden rule is applied to these accounts |

-In some of the cases, these rules are very difficult to understand how to apply it, So that’s why Modern Rules of Accounting have come into existence.
+In some cases, these rules are very difficult to understand how to apply, So that’s why Modern Rules of Accounting have come into existence.
 We have explained these rules in the next topic.

 This topic is also available in Hindi.
 Click Here